The Points Mean Nothing

 - The 99p Radio Show, a Whose Line Is It Anyway?/I'm Sorry I Haven't A Clue type programme in which Sue Perkins hands out random amounts of small change at the end of each round.

 - The News Quiz works similarly to HIGNFY, its Sound to Screen Adaptation.
 Former host Simon Hoggart used to regularly offer "two points to somebody" or "two points to Jeremy for getting the right answer, and a bonus point to Alan for telling us what it was", and often ended with "And thanks to my unique scoring system, the winner is..."
 Before him was Barry Took, who gave points to Richard Ingrams if it looked like he might have once known the answer, or at least once known an answer.
-Current chair Sandi Toksvig deducts points for height jokes (although she herself will make them about Andy Hamilton)
+The last chair, Sandi Toksvig, deducted points for height jokes (although she herself would make them about Andy Hamilton).
+(Like HIGNFY and QI above, not all the awarded points make it into the on-air version anyway, making the final score seem a bit arbitary to the listener.)

 - In online First Person Shooters and the like, the points earned by killing other players are purely for bragging rights in every game type except deathmatch.